-The development of the policies have included equality and sustainability assessments which have been undertaken, these have thoroughly assessed each of the policies within the emerging Draft Bassetlaw Local Plan and consequently all policies relevant to the BGV, where necessary mitigation requirements have been written into the emerging policies.
+The development of the policies have included equality and sustainability assessments which have been undertaken, these have thoroughly assessed each of the policies within the Publication version of the Bassetlaw Local Plan and consequently all policies relevant to the BGV, where necessary mitigation requirements have been written into the emerging policies.
 The EIA does not identify any negative impacts on any of the protected characteristics as a result of the implementation of the emerging policies.

 Describe how you will address and monitor the impact 1.
 No Impact - No Major The assessment outcome demonstrates no negative impact on any protected characteristics has been identified.
-As a Change result no changes have been identified for the emerging Draft Bassetlaw Local Plan.
-There is an accompanying monitoring framework to the DBLP, this sets out the key indicators which will inform progress on the plan.
+As a Change result no changes have been identified for the Publication version of the Bassetlaw Local Plan.
+There is an accompanying

+Describe how you will address and monitor the impact monitoring framework to the BLP, this sets out the key indicators which will inform progress on the plan.
 An annual monitoring report will be produced.
 2. Adjust / Change Policy Not applicable 3.
 Adverse Impact but continue as is Not applicable 4.
-Stop / Remove Policy / Not applicable Proposal
+Stop / Remove Policy / Proposal Not applicable